rfinnie/jekyll-finnie/_posts/2018-08-04-retro-controllers-for-the-retropie.md

 You will need a USB adapter for the SNES controller, but those are readily available online.
 I've got a pair of 15 year old Lik-Sang (rest in peace) adapters, which oddly aren't recognized by EmulationStation, despite appearing as standard USB gamepads on everything else I've used them on over the years.
 I haven't actually looked into why they're not being recognized yet, but these specific adapters haven't been made in literally decades and plenty of other modern equivalent models exist.

+*Edit: Turns out the Lik-Sang Super SmartJoy consumes too much current for the Raspberry Pi.
+Daisy chaining it through a powered USB hub works fine.*

 ## Playstation DualShock 4

 <img src="{{ site.url }}{{ site.baseurl }}/blog-media/2018/ds4-red.png" alt="Red DualShock 4" class="img-responsive img-rounded img-md pull-right">